eliabntt/GRADE-RR/SAMPLES.md

 4. `irotate_simulation` this is the code that we used to simulate [iRotate](https://github.com/eliabntt/irotate_active_slam), our active SLAM method, with Isaac Sim.
 This is very similar to 1 and 2, despite using an initial location but shwos how you can manage different robot with practically the same code.
 5. `multi_robot_sim` simulate multi robots, a bit hardcoded but generalizable.
 This simulate two drones and a ground robot.
 The two drones will be controlled independently with two FUEL sessions, while the ground robot is controlled with iRotate.
 6. `savana_simulation` to show how we created the Savana with the Zebras.
 Animated animals are pre-positioned within the environment.
 The robot is controlled through joint waypoints. **THIS DOES NOT WORK in v2022.2.1 DUE TO ISAACSIM BUGS**
-7. `replay_experiment` how one can exactly replay the experiment to expand it.
-You can see how teleport works, how internal joint commands can work and how you can reload a USD file of an experiment, its configuration, and while modifying the robot or the environment, replay it.
-8. `correct_data` and `smpl_and_bbox` show how to access low-level information of the meshes and how it is possible to correct the 3DBbox incorrect information.
-10. `zebra_datagen` this is the code that we used to generate the data for the Zebra paper.

 **Each config needs to be updated with your own paths**

-### ROS-independence

-The main things dependent on ROS in our work are:
-1. The placement procedure (look for `position_object`, you can override/edit it how you like).
-We use MoveIt FCL library to check for collision.
-A similar procedure can be used with Trimesh package.
-Or you can implement your own.
-2. The ROS components attached to the robot/camera.
-Depending on which level of independence you want you might disable everything or keep the joint and tf publishers.
-Note that every viewport is a burden on the system.
-Also, every time you publish camera data through ROS there is some overhead since GPU data need to be first transferred to CPU and then published.
-Writing data is asynchronous so no slowdown there.

 ___